DashmanGC/SRW-MXP-Script-Editor/README.md

 	- #‹@‘Ì–¼ is the original mech's name.

 So, if you run into anything starting with a #, leave the following three characters untouched (consult this little list first).
 Of course, there could be more codes, if something else is named.

+* If you're editing the script using txt files, you won't run into the previous codes.
+They'll be shown as names between brackets, like "[male-name]".